PromptPex: Automatic Test Generation for Language Model Prompts: Design

 \subsection{Output Specification or Rules}

-The output specification or output rules (\OR{}) describe the constraints on the output generated for \PUT{}.
+OR describes the output constraints generated for \PUT{}.
 Rules are concrete, checkable, general, input-agnostic, and independent constraints over the output described in natural language and derived from the \PUT{}.
-They are similar to assertions and post-conditions in a program, detailing what the output must be and must look like, without regard for how it is generated or derived.
-In our running example of the part-of-speech (POS) prompt, the \OR{}, as shown in Figure ~\ref{fig:output_spec_pos_prompt}, includes rules stating that the output should either be a POS tag, \texttt{CantAnswer}, or \texttt{Unknown}.
+They are similar to assertions and post-conditions in a program, detailing what the output must be, without regard for how it is generated or derived.
+In our POS prompt, the \OR{}, as shown in Figure ~\ref{fig:output_spec_pos_prompt}, includes rules stating that the output should either be a POS tag, \texttt{CantAnswer}, or \texttt{Unknown}.
 It is important to note that \OR{} do not capture how the output is generated; instead, it focuses solely on constraints over the generated output.
 This quality of \OR{} helps in keeping it separate from the input, allowing evaluation of the output based solely on the \OR{}, regardless of input.
 The groundedness of the rules within the \OR{} in the prompt is a necessary condition for the \OR{} itself as it implies that all rules are valid and are present in the prompt, while the exhaustiveness in accurately covering all rules from the prompt is the sufficient condition for the \OR{} as no more rules are required.

-We use \gptfouro{} for extraction of the \OR{} from \PUT{}.
-The complete prompt is available in Appendix~\ref{prompt:extract_rule}.
+We use \rulemodel{} for extraction of the \OR{} from \PUT{}.
 We frame it as a task to extract the rules for output validation such that the inputs are not available.
-We enforce the following properties during the extraction of the rules: \begin{itemize} \item If an example is present in the prompt, do not generate rules specifically for that example.
-Generalize them so that they will applicable for other possible inputs. \item Rules must be clear, concrete and independent from each other such that they can individually be used to validate the output. \item They should not contain any information about how the output depends on the input or how the output is computed. \footnote{We limit our scope to output compliance testing where we only validate the output unlike functional testing where we validate the output for the given input.} \end{itemize}
+We enforce the following properties during the extraction of the rules: 1) If an example is present in the prompt, do not generate rules specifically for that example.
+Generalize them so that they will applicable for other possible inputs, 2) Rules must be clear, concrete and independent from each other such that they can individually be used to validate the output. and 3) They should not contain any information about how the output depends on the input or how the output is computed. \footnote{We limit our scope to output compliance testing where we only validate the output unlike functional testing where we validate the output for the given input.}